marcgg/marcgg.github.com/_posts/2013-02-04-developers-teach-non-tech-startup.md

 - Performances.
 What can make a site slow.
 Understand what asynchronous means.
 - Code reusability and its limit.

-Bonus points to learn if you want to show off at diner parties:
+Bonus points to learn if you want to show off at dinner parties:

 - In most cases the cloud is really just a fancy way of talking about the internet.
 - Developers are just as bad as you at fixing printers.
 - Internet Explorer is terrible.
-Critizing it and make developers happy.
+Critize it and make developers happy.

 ## Learning something different is also for developers